Kutti Revathi: Poems and Literature

+Kutti Revathi's writing extends to literary explorations of gender, memory, mythology, embodiment, language, and social transformation.
+These works are distinguished by their experimental narrative forms, feminist perspectives, and engagement with the intersections of history, mythology, and contemporary life.

-Panikkudam is the first Tamil feminist magazine by her claimed varied aspects such as family, politics, business, discovery of feminine language, introducing modern play, novels, short stories and poetry created by women writers.
+Panikkudam is the first Tamil feminist magazine of her claimed varied aspects such as family, politics, business, discovery of feminine language, introducing modern play, novels, short stories and poetry created by women writers.

 Interviews of women writers, introduction to modern poetry and short stories, translations of such works into Tamil from World languages, discussions of the creative process and sangam literature were some of the elements that made the part of the magazine.
 In the field of poetry, her first release in the year 2000 was Poonaiyai Pola Alaiyum Velicham.

 Kutti Revathi's second book, Mulaigal that was published in 2002, controversy from the conservatives of the Tamil literary establishment.
 A group of outraged male film lyricists damned the book.
 The debate extended to parameters of cultural debate: obscene calls, letters and threats ensued, and comments on the author's morality were freely aired.
 While one lyricist demanded that writers of her types must watch out for dire consequences, the other exhorted the public to burn them on Chennai's Mount Road.
 However she explained, "My aim is to explore 'Mulaigal' (breasts) as an 'inhabited' living reality, rather than an 'exhibited' commodity."
 Adjoint to the content, an essay titled "With Words I Weave My Body", she discussed the ways in which a patriarchal tradition, fearful of sharing the power of the written word, compelled women to imprint narratives on their bodies.
 Her third release was Thanimaiyin Aayiram Irakkaigal in 2003.

 In 2007 the English translation of her poetry Body's Door was released.
 Shattered Boundaries another collection of her poems in English translation was released in 2012.

+In September 2014, Kutti Revathi travelled to Denmark to represent Tamil poetry at REVERSE – Copenhagen International Poetry Festival.
+Sharing the stage with leading international poets, she brought contemporary Tamil feminist poetry to a global audience.
+During her visit, she also participated in discussions on body politics, female identity, and poetry as a tool for social transformation.